About the College of Commissioner Service

 Advanced Studies Degree

 The Advanced Studies Program provides eight hours of elective course curriculum that supplements other commissioner training.
-The Advanced Studies Program is intended for commissioners who have already completed the Masters or Doctorate programs and are interested in gaining further knowledge from a wide range of topics.
+The Advanced studies Program is intended for commissioners who have already completed the Masters or Doctorate programs and are interested in gaining further knowledge from a wide range of topics.
 Roundtable courses are also offered as part of this study area.